marcosampedro/bait-by-the-barrel/README.md

 # bait-by-the-barrel
-A website created using React and Firebase for a made up seafood fishing/supplying company called, Bait by the Barrel
+A website created using React and Firebase for a made up seafood market where the price, quantity and availability can be updated in a moment's notice

 ## Usage
 (http://baitbythebarrel.now.sh/)